skoleapp/skole-backend/README.md

 - Use the `@login_required` decorator defined in [`skole.overridden`](skole/overridden.py) instead of the one in `graphql_jwt.decorators`.
 The former automatically adds authorization required information to the API docs.

+- Whenever you add fields to `User` model, or relations to `settings.AUTH_USER_MODEL`, make sure to add those to `MyDataMutation` in [`skole.schemas.gdpr`](skole/schemas/gdpr.py).

+- It's fine to use [PostgreSQL specific Django utilities](https://docs.djangoproject.com/en/stable/ref/contrib/postgres), such as `ArrayAgg`.
+They can make life a lot easier, and we can assume that the application is always run on Postgres.